Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 In case you’ve never heard of them, aligners are a semi-recent development in the field of dentistry.
 They’re essentially a clear orthodontic device that’s been molded to fit your teeth and gently re-align them.
 Similarly to braces, the role of aligners is also to move teeth into their correct position.

-Unlike braces however, aligners are clear and unobtrusive looking.
-This makes them a much more aesthetically pleasing.
+Unlike braces, however, aligners are clear and unobtrusive-looking.
+This makes them a much more aesthetically pleasing option.
 Additionally, aligners can actually be removed for short periods of time.
 Although you still want to wear them for most of the day, they can be removed for short activities such as eating and brushing.

 All of these benefits have made aligners more and more popular in recent years.
-Do keep in mind however, that they are a little pricier than traditional braces.
-Always ask your dentist for what your orthodontic options are.
-They can consider your budget and dental needs, and provide you with a recommendation.
+Do keep in mind, however, that they are a little pricier than traditional braces.
+Always ask your dentist about your orthodontic options.
+They can consider your budget and dental needs and provide you with a recommendation.

 How Long Does it Take to Fix a Crossbite?